marykubinski/kubinski-portfolio/Final-Project-Part-One.md

 ### Part 2: Conflict
 - How often is deadly force at a traffic stop because of danger to the police?
-   - Statistics show police are often not in danger
+   - Statistics show police are in danger very infrequently during traffic stops
    - Statistics show police create a more dangerous situation by not following procedures
    - Statistics show impact on communities are unequal
 - Where is this happening and how are police trained?